Repentance, Forgiveness and the Kingdom of God

 Peace Despite an Uncertain Fate

 I have several very close friends who also have faced a life threatening issue or other major crisis.
-Once they were able to accept God’s grace in their situations, and surrender to His will without precondition or expectation of outcome, a depth of fellowship and understanding developed that’s hard to describe.
+Once they were able to accept God’s grace in their situations, and surrender to His will without precondition or expectation of outcome, a depth of fellowship and understanding developed between us that’s hard to describe.
 To a person, we would not trade that grace for anything – including health and healing.

 I’m no saint, and I have my down days.
 I want to be a good steward and so I struggle at times with my future and with what, if any, plans and decisions I can make given my uncertain fate.
 But generally, the high price of admission has been worth the grace gained as God embraced my infirmities.